FarhadIbrahimov/W12D4Lab/README.md

 ### `show`

 The `show` function retrieves and displays detailed flight information.
 It uses the `Flights.findById()` method to fetch flight details from the database based on the provided `id` parameter.
-If the flight data is
+If the flight data is found, it renders the "Show" view with the flight details.
+If the flight data is not found, it sends a 404 status and a "Flight not found" message.

 ## Adding the "Show" Route

-To enable users to view detailed flight information, you'll need to add a "show" route that corresponds to the `show` function in the controller.
-Follow these steps to add the route:
+To enable users to view detailed flight information, added a "show" route that corresponds to the `show` function in the controller.
+Followed these steps to add the route:

-1. **Open `routes.js`:** Navigate to the `routes.js` file in your project.
-This file contains the routing configuration for your Express application.
+1. **`flightRoutes.js`** file contains the routing configuration for my Express application.

-2. **Import the Controller:** At the top of the `routes.js` file, import the `flightController` module that contains the controller functions.
+2. **Imported the Controller:** At the top of the `routes.js` file, imported the `flightController` module that contains the controller functions.

    ```javascript
    const flightController = require("../controllers/flightController");
    ```

-\*\*Add the Show Route: Below the existing routes, add a new route that corresponds to the show function in the controller.
-This route should handle requests with a flight ID parameter (e.g., /flights/:id).
+3. **Added the Show Route:** Below the existing routes, added a new route that corresponds to the show function in the controller.
+This route handles requests with a flight ID parameter (e.g., /flights/:id).

 ```javascript
 // Show